 After all, I didn’t know what was available, or even useful for that matter.

 The robed person looked confused, so I gave a bit of my backstory about being summoned here.

 “Oh!
 You’re an Electi!
 I never would have guessed!
 Allow me to introduce myself.
 I am known as Katsys.”
 The person pulled back the hood revealing a bespectacled beauty with long, light blue hair.
 I had somehow ignored the feminine tones in her voice up until now, so I was thankful that she had revealed herself before a mistake on my part had happened.

 “Claude Evers.
 Currently the familiar and chef of Lady Faulkner.”
 I reached out for a handshake.

 Taking my hand, she gave me a wide smile.
-“If there’s ever something you want me to trying making, give me a shout.
+“If there’s ever something you want me to try making, give me a shout.
 I make my rounds around the market around this time every week.”

 Saying goodbye again, I found a quiet corner and tested out my new purchase.
 I placed my paring knife in the box and slipped the band on.
 Letting the band absorb some mana, the portal activated, revealing my knife.
 I reached in and pulled it out.
 Inserting my knife partway into the portal, I stopped my flow of mana.
 With a staticky noise, my knife was forcefully pushed out of the portal as it closed.
 Whew, it was fortunate that a device failure happened in such a manner.
 It would’ve been bad if the portal had chopped the object in half.